Ahmedalaa1811/customer-churn-prediction/README.md

-# 📊 Customer Churn Prediction App
+# 📊 Customer Churn Prediction App — Pro Edition

 This project is a **Streamlit web app** that predicts whether customers are likely to **churn (leave)** or **stay** based on their data.
 It was built using **scikit-learn, LightGBM, XGBoost, and RandomForest**, with the best tuned model saved and deployed.